rh-openshift-ansible-better-together/ops-track/README.md

 ##### 2.2.3.6: The user namespace

 Currently in OpenShift, all containers share a single user namespace.
-This is due to some lingering performance issues with the user namespace that prevent it from being capable of handling the enterpise scale that OpenShift is designed for.
+This is due to some lingering performance issues with the user namespace that prevent it from being capable of handling the enterprise scale that OpenShift is designed for.
 Don't worry, we're working on it.

 ##### 2.2.3.7: Summary

 Linux kernel namespaces are used to isolate processes running inside containers.
-They're more lightweight than virtulization technologies and don't require an entire virtualized kernel to function properly.
+They're more lightweight than virtualization technologies and don't require an entire virtualized kernel to function properly.
 From inside a container, namespaced resources are fully isolated, but can still be viewed and accessed when needed from the host and from OpenShift.

 #### 2.2.4: Quotas and Limits with kernel control groups